DivergentClouds/expanse/spec.md

 ### Arguments

 Macro arguments may be an integer or an array of integers.
 The length of each argument must match the length of the corresponding parameter.
-An integer being passed to a macro may be coerced to an array of length 1.

 ### Return